17.12.2025

 Residence Permit in Montenegro Through Property Ownership

-What a Montenegro Residence Permit Offers
+What a Temporary Residence Permit in Montenegro Allows

-Residence Permit Through Property Purchase
+Temporary Residence Based on Property Purchase

 Foreign nationals cannot purchase: